-- " If in Advanced American Lit 10: minimum average grade of B and recommendation of his/her Advanced Am Lit 10 teacher. - If the student was in American Lit 10 (or enrolls from another school), he/she must have a minimum average grade of A- from the previous year.
-In addition, the student must submit a reading/writing portfolio and complete application form.
+- " If in Advanced American Lit 10: minimum average grade of B and recommendation of Advanced Am Lit 10 teacher. - " If the student was in American Lit 10 (or enrolls from another school), he/she must have a minimum average grade of A- from the previous year.
+In addition, the student must submit a reading/writing portfolio and complete an application form.

 This one-year course will focus on the tradition and excellence of the British literary heritage from Beowulf to the present day.
-We will study such works as Chaucer's Canterbury Tales, the King Arthur legends, Shakespeare's plays and sonnets, Charles Dickens, the English Romantic writers, and George Orwell.
+We will study such works as Chaucer's Canterbury Tales, Shakespeare's plays and sonnets, Charles Dickens, the English Romantic writers, and George Orwell.
+In addition, we will explore colonialism and race relations as we read and analyze a wide range of book club books, as chosen by the students.
 We will focus on writing skills and developing our ability to write for a variety of academic purposes.